Gruinard Island: Decontamination

-Starting in 1986 a determined effort was made to decontaminate the island: 280 tonnes of formaldehyde solution diluted in sea water was sprayed over all 485 acres (196 hectares) of the island and the worst-contaminated topsoil around the dispersal site was removed.
-A flock of sheep was then placed on the island and remained healthy.
+Starting in 1986 a determined effort was made to decontaminate Gruinard Island, 280 tonnes of formaldehyde solution diluted in sea water was sprayed over all 485 acres (196 hectares) of the island and the worst-contaminated topsoil around the dispersal site was removed.
+Run-off from the formaldehyde seeped into the ocean and slowly led to the destruction of intertidal organisms such as barnacles, crustaceans, and seaweed.
+By 2000, research into intertidal organisms recovery was launched, with researchers from that survey project in 2007 saying that “recolonization is ongoing, rather than complete.”

+A flock of sheep was placed on the island not long after the cleanup in 1987 and remained healthy.

 On 24 April 1990, after 48 years of quarantine and four years after the solution was applied, junior defence minister Michael Neubert visited the island and announced its safety by removing the warning signs.
 On 1 May 1990, the island was repurchased by the heirs of the original owner for the original sale price of £500.
-There was some confusion in which members of the public did not know it was only being resold to the original owners and people from around the world sent letters to the British government asking to purchase the island for £500.
+There was some confusion in which members of the public did not know it was being resold solely to its original owners and people from around the world sent letters to the British government asking to purchase the island for £500.

 Wildfire

 On 26 March 2022, the island was burned "from one end to the other" by a wildfire.
 Eyewitnesses described the scene as "apocalyptic".
+The cause of the wildfire has not been confirmed but around 200 hectares have been destroyed by the fire.
+A spokeswoman on behalf of the Gruinard estate did not explicitly state the cause of the fire, only that "It hasn't caused any damage.
+It has done good."